 Burke looks forward to future opportunities with the Red Cross and aims to make a difference.
 On Father’s Day, he attended the first Red Cross event held in Comptche, a town with less than 200 people.
 He hopes to reach smaller communities like Comptche that have not been focused on in the past due to staffing shortages.

 When asked what he would tell potential volunteers for the Red Cross, Burke replied, “It’s all about the people – working with those in need and working with others that are just as wonderful.”

-For information about how you can become a volunteer with the American Red Cross, please visit this web page.
+For information about how you can become a volunteer with the American Red Cross, please click here.